Club Meetings

 www.flhhn.com

 [email protected]

-How you take care of the flowers impact the industry.
-Customers need to do what is right; avoid too much light, change the water, use flower preservative, cut the stems, so the flower lives longer.
+Sustainability is now on the consumer.
+The consumer should take better care of their flowers.
+How we take care of flowers impacts the industry.
+In summary, avoid too much light, change the water, use flower preservative, cut the stems, this will help the flowers live longer.
 Better care of the flower stems slows the cycle of flower demand, so it saves water, time, fertilizer.
 When a flower is cut; the amount of fluid in the stem, is the life of the flower.
-Look at the stem before you put them in the water, want to see bright white in the stem if it is dark, the stem is clogged.
-Droop head syndrome, what happened is at some point the water channel (stem) was clogged.
+Look at the stem before you put them in the water, you want to see bright white in the stem if it is dark, the stem is clogged.
+Droop head syndrome is what happens when the water channel (stem) becomes clogged.
 Cloudiness is bacteria in the water.

 Meryl Rachlin presented a lecture on Monarch butterflies – more specifically about raising them.